 TIP: To save time, write a script of what you will say before recording.

 Step 3: Use The Student View Feature

 When you return to the class management page in Extempore, you can click on “View as Student” to see how your question will look.
 The video below shows how your students would complete an assessment.

 Step 4: Grade and Provide Feedback

-Simply play the student’s response, and then grade against your rubric.
-While grading, you can include written, audio or written feedback.
+Navigate to the 'grading' tab.
+Once there, simply play the student’s response, and then grade against your rubric.
+While grading, you can include written, audio or video feedback.
 If your student used headphones (highly encouraged!), you can use the wave form to skip directly to the spoken parts.

 That's it!
 In just a few minutes, you can create realistic and practical AP speaking practice directly on Extempore.
 Meanwhile, your students can get the practice they need from anywhere and on any device.
 Good luck to you and your students!